Website icon Xpert.Digital

 Continuing education is becoming a critical success factor.
 Marketing experts not only need to expand their professional expertise but also develop technical skills in using AI tools.
 At the same time, soft skills such as communication, collaboration, and critical thinking are becoming increasingly important.

-Companies and agencies that invest in the development of their employees will be more successful in the long run.
-They create an environment where passion and competence can flourish – regardless of whether marketing is organized internally or externally.
+Companies and agencies that invest in the professional development of their employees will be more successful in the long run.
+They create an environment in which passion and expertise can flourish – regardless of whether marketing is organized internally or externally.

 Humans decide

-The discussion about in-house marketing versus external agencies is often conducted with the wrong focus.
-Cost comparisons and organizational structures are important, but not crucial.
-Success depends primarily on the people implementing the marketing—their skills, motivation, and passion for the cause.
+The debate about in-house marketing versus external agencies is often focused on the wrong aspects.
+Cost comparisons and organizational structures are important, but not decisive.
+Success depends primarily on the people who implement the marketing – their skills, their motivation, and their passion for the work.

-A passionate employee will excel both in an in-house team and at an agency.
-They will leverage AI tools creatively, continuously learn, and go above and beyond the required minimum.
-A disengaged employee will perform mediocrely in both environments—no matter how good the structure or available tools.
+A passionate employee will achieve outstanding results in both an internal team and an agency.
+They will use AI tools creatively, learn continuously, and go above and beyond the minimum requirements.
+An unengaged employee will only deliver mediocre performance in both environments—no matter how good the structure or available tools are.

 The art lies in finding the right people, leading them effectively, and creating an environment where passion and creativity can flourish.
 Both companies and agencies have a responsibility here.
 They must understand that sustainable motivation doesn't arise from incentives or pressure, but from meaningful tasks, appreciation, and opportunities for development.